 Pan Am employee Erik Sorensen, enroute to Lockerbie by bus for the memorial service in 1988, took this picture of the rainbow that appeared as they approached the town.

-This December marks three decades since that terrible day at Lockerbie Scotland when so many innocent lives were cut short due to a wanton act of terror.
+December 2018 marked three decades since that terrible day at Lockerbie Scotland when so many innocent lives were cut short due to a wanton act of terror.
 The past cannot be undone, but for 30 years since Pan Am's Flight 103 disaster at Lockerbie there have been three strong communities that have seen to it that the legacy of that day will not remain a matter of loss and sorrow only.
-(For this year's memorials, please scroll down.)

 December 21, 1988: For a great many people, remembrance of that date retains the power to tear away any veneer of every-day life and uncover an open wound.
 That day 30 years ago ago, a bomb ripped open Pan Am Flight 103 over Lockerbie Scotland, and took the lives of 270 innocent people: 259 on the plane and 11 on the ground.
 Few moments in modern history have had the power to wrench one back in time as the sight of that crushed white and blue fuselage.
 For Americans, it stands as powerfully distinct and terrible as those few frames from the Zapruder film from Dallas in 1963.

 We don't forget.
 But despite that incomprehensible act of evil in what should have been a joyful holiday time, the strength of what's good in humanity continues to outweigh the legacy of terror that drove the perpetrators to do such a thing.